-In my experience at JRNY, I believe the following are important considerations from the point of view of both the incumbent and insurtech:
+In our experience at JRNY, we believe the following are important considerations from the point of view of both the incumbent and insurtech:

 - Can the insurtech’s platform be integrated easily with the insurer’s legacy systems and business processes through APIs?

 - What is the solution’s existing capacity compared with where it needs to be for the insurer?
 If there is a discrepancy - what developments to the platform need to be made for this scalability.
 As an example, digital agents are instantly scalable with the ability to serve virtually an infinite number of end customers at the same time, 24 hours a day.
 APIs mean that a digital agent platform can easily be integrated with existing systems.